 ‘No,’ I said ‘I’m just good at bullshit.’

-And with that the three of us made our way back up to the catering trucks for our bacon butties.
+With that the three of us made our way back up to the catering trucks for our bacon butties.

 The day was spent preparing the Mercedes and watering down the bright stones to darken them for the final scene.
 Cameraman Peter Fantastic was setting up on the roof of the house for the scene.